Blog — Holistic Healing

 The Attention Diet: 7 Reasons to Ignore Your Dog

-I currently have my dogs on an "attention diet."
-That means "no touch, no talk, no eye contact," as Cesar Millan would say (and I promise you, this is both the first and last time I will ever quote Cesar!).
+I currently have my dogs on an “attention diet.”
+That means no touch, no talk, no eye contact—as Cesar Millan would say (and I promise you, this is both the first and last time I will ever quote Cesar!).
 Why do my dogs need an attention diet?
-Well, they've received way too much attention indoors, been completely anthropomorphized, overstimulated, over-pet, overly coo-ed to, and in a fairly co-dependent relationship with me for most of their lives.
-It's only day two and so far, so good.
-I've been able to practically go "cold turkey" and my dogs are snoring soundly while...
+Because they’ve had way too much attention indoors for most of their lives.
+They’ve been anthropomorphized, overstimulated, over-petted, over-cooed at, and wrapped up in a fairly co-dependent relationship with me.
+It’s only day two, and so far, so good.
+I was able to go almost completely cold turkey, and as I type this,...

 How to Tell if Your Dog is Socially Engaged

-Dogs are like humans in many ways, including their biology.
-An important biological element that we share is the 10th cranial nerve, also known as the vagus nerve.
-The vagus nerve connects the brain to the body and helps regulate the autonomic nervous system in both humans and dogs.
-When all is going well our ventral vagus is in charge, and we have feelings of safety and comfort.
-Our breathing and movements are easy and joyful.
-We are in a state of flow, showing playful behavior while interacting with others.
-When we start to sense fear or perceive danger, this system also helps...
+The Vagus Nerve: A Shared Biology Dogs are like humans in many ways—including their biology.
+One of the most important systems we share is the 10th cranial nerve, also known as the vagus nerve.
+This nerve connects the brain to the body and plays a central role in regulating the autonomic nervous system in both humans and dogs.
+When everything is going well, the ventral vagal system is in charge.
+In this state, we feel: Safe Comfortable Social and connected Breathing is easy.
+Movement feels fluid and joyful.
+We’re in a state of flow—playful, curious, and open to interaction.
+But...